quincy/matchers-presentation/presentation/slides.md

 * not

+This is only the beginning of what Hamcrest has to offer

-Plus there are lots of third party Matchers available too!
+Plus, there are lots of third party Matchers available too!

-# XmlAssertion
+## XmlAssertion
     @Test
-    public void createBranchBuildJobForJenkins2UsesCorrectCredentialsID() {
+    public void createBranchBuildJobUsesCorrectCredentialsID() {
         // test setup...

         String gotXML = client.createBuildJobXML(params);